 We at Werksman Jackson & Quinn LLP have decades of criminal defense experience.
-We have helped clients accused of an array of crimes beat their charges and get back home to their friends and families.
+We have helped clients accused of an array of crimes beat their charges and get back home to their families.
 If you are facing bank robbery charges, you will need the best Los Angeles criminal defense firm at your side, fighting for you in court.
-Contact us either online or by calling (213) 688-0460.
+Contact us online or by calling (213) 688-0460.
 We look forward to hearing from you.

 Recent Case Results

 Attorney Mark Werksman’s 29 year old client was falsely accused of molesting two neighborhood children and was subsequently charged with felony child molestation, with a significant prison sentence hanging over his head should he be convicted.
 Instead, at the preliminary hearing Werksman was able to convince the court to grant his client a complete dismissal of any charges.